cd-public/learnobj/README.md

 # CS2013 Learning Objectives @ Willamette

-Developed using the methodology used by Roberts: https://willamette.edu/~esroberts/ACM-CS2013/
+Developed using the methodology demonstrated by Roberts: https://willamette.edu/~esroberts/ACM-CS2013/

 CS1 objectives lifted from Roberts with two proposals, all others developed independently then cross-referenced.